viktor-pfaffenrot/oBDSChat/README.md

 ```

 Compose starts ParadeDB, synchronizes the official sources, then starts the
-backend and frontend.
-Open <http://localhost:17860> for the chat or
+backend, frontend, and documentation site.
+Open <http://localhost:17860> for
+the chat, <http://localhost:8000> for the documentation, or
 <http://localhost:18000/docs> for the interactive backend API.

 The application has no built-in authentication or authorization.
 Do not expose
-the supplied frontend or backend ports to an untrusted network without an
+the supplied frontend, backend, or documentation ports to an untrusted network
-external access-control boundary.
+without an external access-control boundary.

 ## Usage